nsonneborn/iu-ejercicio3/README.md

 + Ejercicio 1 --> modified version of this?

 ## Notes:
-to see my changes, look at Diff on GitHub.
+to see my changes, look at Diff on GitHub. (click on the file (p1ej3.css or .html) --> History --> hallelujah).
 Note that I've put images as fixed size.